 Then the infinitesimal generator \eqref{E:infGenPoint} is given by

 where the generators $X_i$ may be taken as

-where the factors $(1/m)$ ensure we will get no occurences of the mass parameter $m$ in the commutator table.
-Here $X_1$ corresponds to translations and $X_3$ scaling symmetries.
-Some occurrences of the parameter $m^{-1}$ have here been absorbed in the constants $c_j$, which should be kept in mind if we want to explore the symmetries corresponding to the case $m=0$.
-The commutator table of \eqref{E:generators2MST} may then be calculated by applying \texttt{SYM} \cite{dimas2005sym}
+where the factors $(1/m)$ ensure that there are no occurrences of the mass parameter $m$ in the commutator table.
+Here, $X_1$ corresponds to translations and $X_3$ corresponds to scaling symmetries.
+Some occurrences of the parameter $m^{-1}$ have been absorbed in the constants $c_j$, which should be kept in mind if we want to explore the symmetries corresponding to the case $m=0$.
+The commutator table of \eqref{E:generators2MST} can then be calculated by applying \texttt{SYM} \cite{dimas2005sym}